What is herpesvirus infection?

 Which cats are most at risk for FVR infection?

 All cats can become infected with FVR infections, but infection tends to be more severe in young animals or animals that have another chronic disease.
 Kittens born to a cat that is carrying a latent FVR infection may become infected after birth.
 In these kittens, symptoms usually develop several weeks after birth, and the infection can be very serious.

 What are the clinical signs of FVR infection?

 The virus may also cause keratitis, or inflammation and infection of the cornea, leading to corneal ulcers (see illustration).
 In chronic or severe infections, the keratitis can lead to corneal scarring or chronic 'dry eye' (see handout “Keratoconjunctivitis Sicca (KCS) or Dry Eye in Cats” for more information).

-Other non-specific symptoms may include fever, lethargy, anorexia (poor appetite), and enlarged lymph nodes.
+Other non-specific symptoms may include fever, lethargy (tiredness), anorexia (poor appetite), and enlarged lymph nodes.

 How is FVR diagnosed?

 Several different infectious agents can cause upper respiratory disease in cats (see handout “Feline Upper Respiratory Infections”) with subtle differences in examination findings between the different diseases.
-A presumptive diagnosis of feline viral rhinotracheitis is based primarily on a cat's medical history and clinical signs combined with the findings on physical examination, particularly if the cat has evidence of a corneal infection.
+A presumptive diagnosis of FVR is based primarily on a cat's medical history and clinical signs combined with the findings on physical examination, particularly if the cat has evidence of a corneal infection.
 Corneal staining with fluorescein dye is often performed to look for any ulcers that may have developed.
 A Schirmer tear test to assess tear production may be supportive of a diagnosis of FVR, since decreased tear production has been associated with FVR conjunctivitis.

 Specific identification of FVR virus particles may be made by collecting samples of cells and discharges from the nose, eyes, or back of the throat.
 Identification of feline herpesvirus DNA by polymerase chain reaction amplification (PCR testing) is the most sensitive test available for diagnosing infection by FHV-1.
-Unfortunately, if the virus is in a latent state (the patient does not appear to be not sick), diagnostic testing is usually not rewarding.
+Unfortunately, if the virus is in a latent state, diagnostic testing is usually not rewarding.